-The Unity in Duality Education is based on Rinpoche's genius lifework, which His Holiness the Dalai Lama has been highly praising by telling in the big University Monasteries that he reckons Tarab Rinpoche to be one of the greatest Buddhist Scholars and Masters of our time.
-Also, His Holiness has told in public that we should know that late Tarab Tulku Rinpoche was not a normal Lama, he was a very special being and that it was a great tragedy for all of us that Rinpoche should die so early, as Rinpoche's teachings are most important for us in this time.
-And also because of that His Holiness promised that he would do all that is in his power to find the new incarnation, so that Rinpoche can continue the unfoldment of Buddhism-for-our-time.
+The Unity in Duality Education is based on the genius of Tarab Rinpoche’s lifework.
+His Holiness the Dalai Lama has highly praised Tarab Rinpoche, calling him one of the greatest Buddhist Scholars and Masters of our time.
+His Holiness has also said publicly that we should know that late Tarab Tulku Rinpoche was not a normal Lama, he was a very special being and that it was a great tragedy for all of us that Rinpoche should die so early, as Rinpoche’s teachings are most important for us in this time.

-Tarab Rinpoche has been using his life to detect and draw out the universalities from the Sutras and from the Tantras, in respect to the analysis of the mind and phenomena in their mutual interrelationship.
-He has as well drawn out the universalities in regard to the methods for developing ourselves personally as well as spiritually, which he managed to present in a way that take us beyond the cultural and religious boundaries.
+Tarab Tulku Rinpoche has used his life to pinpoint and draw out the universalities from the Sutras and Tantras, concerning the analysis of the mind, experiences and what exists in their mutual interrelationship.
+Drawing out universalities with methods for developing ourselves personally as well as spiritually, which he managed to present in a way that would take us beyond cultural and religious boundaries.

-Tarab Rinpoche has been doing this work for different reasons.
-One of the main reasons was that he saw that Tibetan Buddhism is a carrier of very ancient knowledge deriving maybe 5.000 years back in time, both in respect to the heritage from the Indus Valley as well as to the shamanistic traditions, many aspects of which are no longer available as a living tradition in other places than within the Tibetan culture.
-Rinpoche was not of the opinion that Tibetan culture as such necessarily would survive the changes of meeting with Chinese and other modern cultures; however, Rinpoche thought it would be important for the future if we could extract the universalities, as that would allow this ancient knowledge to fit into any modern culture, despite its cultural and religious belief systems and would in this way assure its survival as a living tradition the best way possible.
+Tarab Rinpoche has been doing this work for several reasons.
+One of the main reasons is that Tibetan Buddhism is a bearer of ancient knowledge, evolving at least 5.000 years ago.
+Concerning the heritage from the Indus Valley as well as to the shamanistic traditions, many aspects of this are no longer available as a living tradition other than within the Tibetan culture.

-Also His Holiness the Dalai Lama has recognized the same.
-When Rinpoche invited His Holiness to the Tendrel / Unity in Duality Conference in Munich in Oct.
-2002, on learning what Tarab Rinpoche has been doing all these years in western exile, His Holiness expressed his gratitude to Rinpoche telling that he (His Holiness) had been looking for a Tibetan Lama that would develop a modern approach like Tarab Rinpoche has developed, but now he (His Holiness) realized that it was only Tarab Rinpoche who was able to do this, as no one else has his deep and broad knowledge / insight capacities as well as such investigative curiosity implying detachment from dogmatism of any kind that would allow for this new and modern unfoldment, still being in accord with the ancient knowledge.
+His Holiness the Dalai Lama has recognised the same importance of Rinpoche’s work.
+When Rinpoche invited His Holiness to the Tendrel Unity in Duality Conference in Munich in Oct.
+2002, on learning what Tarab Rinpoche has been doing these years in western exile, His Holiness expressed his gratitude to Rinpoche, telling that he (His Holiness) had been searching for a Tibetan Lama capable of developing a modern approach as Tarab Rinpoche had done.
+His Holiness realised it was only Tarab Rinpoche capable of this.
+No one else had his deep, broad knowledge, plus the insight and investigative curiosity going beyond dogmatic attachment, allowing a new modern development, while still maintaining the essence and respect for the ancient knowledge.

-The aim of the four-year Unity in Duality Education, developed by Tarab Tulku Rinpoche, is to give back to the individual - both through its theoretical basis as well as through its practical application - the knowledge and the means to reclaim power over themselves as well as over their experience of reality.
-To this end, the Unity in Duality Education comprises an integral system of Science of Mind and Phenomena in their mutual interrelation, Personal Development as well as Spiritual and Psychotherapeutic Application.
+The aim of the four-year Unity in Duality Education, developed by Tarab Tulku Rinpoche XI, is through its theoretical basis as well as through its practical application to give back to the individual the knowledge and the means to reclaim power in themselves and over their experiences.
+To this end, the Unity in Duality Education comprises an integral system of Science of Mind, Experience and Existence in their mutual interrelation, Personal Development as well as Spiritual Application.

-"Implementing the understanding of the integral nature of existence of these Four Pairs of Opposites - Unities, or even better, if we could embody the experience of these, many of our problems in life would decrease and instead give rise to a positive impact in terms of harmony and insight, which could carry us far beyond our present condition, both individually, inter-culturally, inter-nationally as well as in our connection with nature.
-And in order to integrate the oppositions and the unities for transcending the connected problems, insight into the Unity in Duality nature of reality by means of the three unities of body-mind, subject-object and energy-matter seems to be very beneficial".
+“Implementing the understanding of the integral nature of existence of these Four Pairs of Opposites – Unities, or even better, if we could embody the experience of these, many of our problems in life would decrease and instead give rise to a positive impact in terms of harmony and insight, which could carry us far beyond our present condition, both individually, inter-culturally, inter-nationally as well as in our connection with nature.
+And in order to integrate the oppositions and the unities for transcending the connected problems, insight into the Unity in Duality nature of existence by means of the three unities and polarities of ‘body’-‘mind’, ‘subject’-‘object’ and ‘energy’-‘matter’ seems to be very beneficial”.